mauricechiodo/eim-case-studies/course/algorithms/hart/index.md

 # HART
 $\newcommand{\F}[1]{^{[\text{F}#1]}}$$\newcommand{\C}[2]{^{[#1\text{, p.#2}]}}$$\newcommand{\c}[1]{^{[#1]}}$$\newcommand{\Ci}[2]{^{[#1\text{, #2}]}}$

 HART is an algorithm employed by the Durham constabulary as part of the *Checkpoint* program.
-It categorises, by the method of *random forests*, a suspect into three categories, which are *High-Risk*, *Medium-Risk* and *Low Risk*.$\Ci{1}{6.1 'The Model', p.15}$ These correspond to the severity of crime predicted to be committed over the next 24 months, respectively a serious offence, a non-serious offence and no offence.
+It categorises, by the method of *random forests*, a suspect into three categories, which are *High-Risk*, *Medium-Risk* and *Low Risk*.$\Ci{1}{6.1 `The Model', p.15}$ These correspond to the severity of crime predicted to be committed over the next 24 months, respectively a serious offence, a non-serious offence and no offence.
 Only those categorised as medium-risk by HART may use the Checkpoint program.$\c{2}$

 ## The Model